-In this course, graduate students will develop the knowledge and skills needed to make informed decisions as professionals working in the health services and health informatics field.
-This knowledge and skills set includes the ability to analyze and conduct health services administration and informatics research.
-The course is designed to provide graduate students from a variety of backgrounds with the foundations of research methods in health services administration and health informatics.
+In this course, graduate students will develop the knowledge and skills needed to make informed decisions as professionals working in the health services field.
+This includes the utilization of descriptive and inferential statistics to assess health data and covers the principles and methods of data analysis and inference.
+The course is designed to provide students from a variety of backgrounds with the foundations of research methods in health services administration and health informatics.
+Emphasis is on the use and application of various data analysis techniques and their assumptions in analyzing health related data and data sets.
 The course is also intended to acquaint students with the conceptual and methodological issues of research design and secondary data analysis widely used in empirical health services research.
-The course covers an introduction to health care administration and informatics research, the basics of research design and methods in research, including use of literature review, quantitative, qualitative and mixed methods research designs, inferential statistics, hypothesis testing, research validity, issues of sampling and measurement, and specific approaches to health services administration and informatics research.
-Topics of research ethics, evaluation of the research literature and proposal development are introduced.
-This course concludes with the production of a scientific research proposal for health care services administration and informatics to be utilized in the student’s final project of the Program’s Capstone Course.
-(3 credits)
+This course concludes with the production of a scientific research proposal for the final project of the Program’s Capstone Course (3 credits)

 Associated Program Learning Outcomes